jobf/FNF-PeoteView/readme.md

 # Welcome!

-FNF' in Peote-View, otherwise known as "Funkin' View" is a successor of [Friday Night Funkin' Zenith](https://github.com/SomeGuyWhoLovesCoding/Zenith-FNF-Public) which offers ultra-performant gameplay and an incredibly flexible codebase, and is currently aiming to become the new standard of FNF modding.
+Funkin' View (AKA FNF' in Peote-View) is a successor of [Friday Night Funkin' Zenith](https://github.com/SomeGuyWhoLovesCoding/Zenith-FNF-Public) which offers ultra-performant gameplay and an incredibly flexible codebase, and is currently aiming to become the new standard of FNF modding.

 This project just got started, so expect this repository to be very active!